logo jabes

 Business valuse stream scope

-VSM, process mining, processes
+VSM, process mining, processes data

 Process mining W.vanAalst